rishika174/baigan/README.md

 ---------------------------------------------------------------------------------------

 ------------------------ASSIGNMENT 3---------------------------------------------------
+1. Write a Program to create a responsive grid layout using Material UI's Grid component.
+Use the Grid component with container and item roles.

 ## **1. Responsive Grid Layout using Material UI Grid**
+npm install @mui/material @emotion/react @emotion/styled

 import { Grid, Paper, Typography } from "@mui/material";